pathcensus package

 Structural similarity

-Overview of the properties of structural similarity coefficients
+motivation as well as the main properties of structural similarity

 Overview of the properties of structural similarity coefficients.